nhantien/fast-api-container-demo/doc/blog.md

 ## 1. Introduction

-As a software developer, we are expected to be able to quickly learn various softwares and tools besides programming languages to support our work.
-If you're someone like me who has some point has heard of a technology called "containers" and either did not know where to start, or found it too intimidating to even start using it, I hope this short article will help you get your feet wet.
+As software developers, we are expected to be able to quickly learn various software and tools besides programming languages to support our work.
+If you're someone like me who has some point has heard of a technology called "containers" and either did not know where to start or found it too intimidating to even start using it, I hope this short article will help you get your feet wet.
+A quick disclaimer before we begin, the container technology that we will be dealing with is [Docker](https://docs.docker.com/get-started/overview/).
+There are many other container software out there with close to similar underlying implementations, but we will go with Docker since it is the most popular (and battle-hardened).

 ## 2. What are containers and why do we use them?

 If you do a quick Google search on "What are containers in software development?", it defines containers as "A container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another" ([*1*](https://www.docker.com/resources/what-container/)).
-Now, I must admit that the definition is as concise as it gets, but to beginners it is still a bit vague to imagine how the technology works and what the use cases for it.
+Now, I must admit that the definition is as concise as it gets, but to beginners, it is still a bit vague to imagine how the technology works and what the use cases for it are.
 I believe it is easier to understand these concepts by going through a scenario.

 Imagine you are a Python data scientist working on a project.
 Your working machine has Python 3.10, with the packages (dependencies) `numpy==1.0.` and `pandas=1.7`.
 You got all your results and went ahead and handed them over to your supervisor to verify.
 The person clones your codes and attempts to run it on their machine, and an error pops up not even 2 seconds after running.

 "No way!" - you exclaimed, "It worked on my machine!
 I tested it 10 times!"

-Well, it turns out that your supervisor's machine (which is different from your own) is running Python 3.7, and certain features are deprecated, and certain of your codes are no longer compatible.
+Well, it turns out that your supervisor's machine (which is different from your own) is running Python 3.7, certain features are deprecated, and some parts of your codes are no longer compatible.

 "Easy, we're just going to upgrade to Python 3.10" - you said, and your supervisor reluctantly agreed.